The Happy Music Festival

 Every performance is celebrated!
 Trophies, certificates, and prizes will be awarded to recognize musical excellence and artistic expression.

-Top performers will be invited to perform in the Gala Concert at the 480-seater LASALLE, The Singapore Airlines Theatre, University Of The Arts Singapore.
+Top performers will be invited to perform in the Gala Concert at Victoria Concert Hall, Singapore’s oldest and most iconic concert hall.

 Choose Your Category